underrun/pybsddb/docs/donate.rst

 .. _BitCoins: https://en.wikipedia.org/wiki/Bitcoin
 .. _9AC53D4D: http://pgp.rediris.es:11371/pks/lookup?search=0x9AC53D4D&op=vindex&fingerprint=on&exact=on

+Work on this project is currently driven by my own interests, needs and spare time.
+If you appreciate this software or if you want to sponsor a currently not translated API feature, please consider donation to the project.

 PyBSDDB/BSDDB3 needs your help.
-Please, consider donating to the project.

 You can donate using BitCoins_.
 The destination address is 16avqyUK4vDqBdpUy365PPW44zNqVHLZSC.